doughahn/doughahn.io/projects/technical-project-manager/online-store.md

 As the project manager I had to liaise with several departments, ensuring their needs were met:

-- Hospitality: Develop safety protocols for curbside pickup, as well as the methods for communicating these policies (such as staying in one's vehicle while picking up orders) to customers.
+- Hospitality: Develop safety protocols for curbside pickup, as well as the methods for communicating these policies (such as staying in one&rsquo;s vehicle while picking up orders) to customers.
 - Legal: Ensure the shop and all its policies were compliant.
 - Accounting: Ensure all required sales data was captured and exportable to accounting software.
 - Production: Draft and check informational copy for accuracy.